Waddell Buddhist temple shooting: Legal proceedings

 Both men were charged with the crime of armed robbery and first-degree murder.
 Garcia pleaded guilty in 1993 to avoid the death penalty and was sentenced to 271 years in prison.
 Doody was convicted in 1994 and sentenced to 281 years in prison.
-Garcia, along with his girlfriend Michelle Hoover, also pled guilty to murdering Alice Cameron two months after the temple massacre.
+Garcia, along with his girlfriend Michelle Hoover, also pled guilty to the murder of Alice Cameron two months after the temple massacre.

 Doody's attorneys later appealed, claiming Doody's father had not been present during the interrogation and that Doody's confession was not voluntary because authorities improperly administered the Miranda warning.

 Doody's conviction was overturned in 2008 by the 9th Circuit Court of Appeals and again in 2011.
 Doody's second trial resulted in a mistrial in 2013.

 The third trial concluded in January 2014, and found Doody guilty on all counts, including the nine murders.
 The jury based its findings on Garcia's testimony and circumstantial evidence.
 Doody was sentenced to 9 consecutive life terms.
 Johnathan Doody is imprisoned at the La Palma Correctional Facility.
 (Note: Doody was not eligible for the death penalty because he was 17 at the time of the murders.
 Execution of anyone for crimes committed while they were under the age of 18 was held to be unconstitutional in 2005 with the Supreme Court's decision in Roper v.
 Simmons.
 At the time of Doody and Garcia's original conviction, controlling case law was still Stanford v.
 Kentucky (1989), which allowed the execution of perpetrators over the age of 16 if they committed a capital offense.)